x-square/data_analytics/24-05-maths-statistics-python.md

 ![Example of set theory](https://github.com/x-square/visual-resources/blob/main/set-theory-comprehensive.png?raw=true 'Example of set theory')

 **Probability** is about quantifying predictions of events yet to happen, whereas **likelihood** is measuring the frequency of events that already occurred.
 In statistics and machine learning, we often use likelihood as **the past** in the form of data to predict probability as **the future**.
 A probability of an event must be strictly between 0% and 100%.
 Logically, this means the probability of an event **not** happening is calculated by subtracting the probability of the event from $1$.

+A **probability distribution** is a mathematical function that describes the likelihood of different outcomes in an experiment or process, assigning a probability to each possible outcome so that the total probability across all outcomes sums to 1.
+Suppose you have a bag with 3 red candies, 2 blue candies, and 5 green candies.
+The probability distribution shows the chances of picking each color as 30% for red, 20% for blue, and 50% for green.

 **Classical probability** uses theory to apply a likelihood to possible events.
 On the other hand, **empirical probability** uses repeated trials to use actual observed frequencies to estimate likelihood.
 For example, what is the probability of randomly picking Monday in a week?